 I live in Swansea, not far from the Gower Peninsular, the UK’s first Area of Outstanding Natural Beauty.

-I am almost entirely self taught, so I have learnt what I do today from years of experimenting.
+I am almost entirely self taught, so I have learnt what I do today from years of experimenting with embroidery.

 When I am not sewing, I love walks to the beach and the many local parks, watching films such as Se7en, Name of the Rose, Into the Wild and Stigmata while acting as an electric blanket for my feline army who also like to closely supervise my work.